-Mapping vegetation and biomass is increasingly relied upon to inform wildfire hazard assessments (Rollins 2009, Scott et al. 2013) emissions inventories (e.g., US EPA 2017), carbon mapping (Blackard et al. 2007, Pan et al. 2011), and wildland fire, fuels and smoke planning at regional to local scales.
-Traditionally, single biomass values have been assigned to mapped pixels and used as best-estimate values, often based on broadly classified vegetation type and assignment based on look up tables or nearest neighbor imputation methods (e.g., Rollins et al. 2004, Pierce et al. 2009, Keane et al. 2013, Riley et al. 2016).
-In reality, wildland fuels are highly dynamic and variabile across time and space (Keane et al. 2012).
-It would be untenable to measure and then map fuels over an entire continent at the characteristic scales at which they vary.
+Raster maps of vegetation and biomass are increasingly relied upon to inform wildfire hazard assessments (Rollins 2009, Scott et al. 2013), emissions inventories (e.g., US EPA 2017), carbon mapping (Blackard et al. 2007, Pan et al. 2011), and wildland fire, fuels and smoke planning at regional to local scales.
+Ideally, mapped fuels would represent measurements taken at locations across an entire continent, but in reality wildland fuels are highly dynamic and variable across time and space (Keane et al. 2012).
+This makes it untenable to measure fuels at all locations, or at a sufficiently large sample of locations.
+Traditionally, single biomass values have been assigned to mapped pixels and used as best-estimate values, often based on broadly classified vegetation type and assignment using look up tables or nearest neighbor imputation methods (e.g., Rollins et al. 2004, Pierce et al. 2009, Keane et al. 2013, Riley et al. 2016).

-Fuel mapping therefore generally relies on classifications of fuels based on mapped vegetation or interpretation of remotely sensed imagery.
+Fuel mapping therefore generally relies on classifications of fuels based on mapped vegetation or interpretation of remotely sensed imagery rather than measured values.
 For example, LANDFIRE maps surface and canopy fuel characteristics across the United States, assigning fuelbeds from the Fuel Characteristics Classification System (Ottmar et al. 2007), fuel loading models (Lutes et al. 2009), fire behavior fuel models (Anderson 1982) and canopy characteristics based on remotely sensed imagery and other data layers.
-Mapped fuels are often represented as a discrete estimates of biomass by fuel type, commonly referred to as fuel loadings (e.g., shrub, herbaceous, downed wood by size class, litter and organic soil or duff).
+Mapped fuels are often represented as estimates of biomass per area by fuel type, commonly referred to as fuel loadings (e.g., shrub, herbaceous, downed wood by size class, litter and organic soil or duff).
 For biomass or emissions inventories (e.g., US EPA 2017) these maps summarize fuel characteristics at relatively coarse scales (1-km pixels) and aggregate finer-scale variability.

-Advances are being made in biomass mapping that relies on statistically-derived relationships between field measures of biomass and remotely sensed datasets.
+Advances are being made in biomass mapping that rely on statistically-derived relationships between field measures of biomass and remotely sensed datasets.
 Currently, satellite imagery such as Landsat Thematic Mapper (30m resolution) and repeat-pass interferometric synthetic aperture radar such as Moderate Resolution Imaging Spectroradiometer (MODIS) data layers can be used to map biomass and carbon (e.g., Thurner et al. 2014).
 Combinations of spaceborne and airborne light detection and ranging (LiDAR) offer promising advances in higher-resolution vegetation mapping because LiDAR methods can penetrate canopy layers and do not have oversaturation errors as with other satellite imagery associated with higher above-ground biomass (Boudreau et al. 2008, Hu et al. 2016).
 All remote sensing techniques rely on field-based estimates of surface and canopy fuels and assessments of uncertainty in relationships and classifications.

-Underlying fuel classifications, however, is uncertainty in fuel estimates that is generally not acknowledged, much less quantified (other ref?
-Congalton et al. 2014).
-For example, it is not particularly informative to validate individual pixels in a continental-scale fuel map using plot-level data that may not represent the full pixel – such a validation will inevitably fail (Keane et al. 2013).
+Underlying fuel classifications is uncertainty in loading estimates that is generally not acknowledged, much less quantified (other ref?
+Congalton et al. 2014; Urbanski et al. 2011).
+If we consider each mapped pixel as a point estimate of fuel loading for each type, whether empirically or model-derived, as with any point estimate there is some kind of error associated with it (e.g., the standard error of the mean).
+The question is not whether the point estimate is equal to the population value (it probably isn’t), rather how close to the population value do we expect the point estimate to be?
+In general it is not particularly informative to validate individual pixels in a continental-scale fuel map using plot-level data that may not represent the full pixel, and are themselves subject to sampling variability – such a validation will inevitably fail (Keane et al. 2013).
 Nor is it defensible to represent all instances of a fuel type by the same set of fuel loadings, as these vary at multiple spatial scales and are generally independent of each other.